-Speed things up in video using your iPhone.
+Speed things up in a video using your iPhone with these simple ways.

 Everyone knows how to slow things down when taking a video on iPhone.
 Thanks to a dedicated Slo-mo camera mode, taking videos in slow motion has never been easier.
 But what about when you want to speed things up?

 Your iPhone can do that for you too.
 Although, unlike Slo-mo, speeding up a video does not happen while you’re capturing it.
 You can speed up a video that’s already been shot.
 Now there are two factors to consider – whether you want to speed up a normal video or a slow-motion one.
 Let’s see how to go about doing it for either of the cases.

 To speed up a normal video, you need Apple’s free video editing software iMovie.
 It comes downloaded on new devices by default now, but if you don’t have it, download it from the App Store.

 Find the video you want to speed up and select it.
 Then, tap ‘Create Movie’ at the bottom of the screen.